TMHSDigital/awesome-ai-tools/README.md

 For more details on using UiMagic AI, please see our [UiMagic AI Guide](TOOLS/UI-MAGIC.md).

+## Crayo AI

-For more details on using Crayo.ai, please see our [Crayo AI Guide]([https://crayo.ai/](https://github.com/TMHSDigital/awesome-ai-tools/blob/fcbf1da1847eef9efc1bd0973720e23308dd1a5c/TOOLS/CRAYO-AI.md)).
+For more details on using Crayo AI, please see our [Crayo AI Guide](TOOLS/CRAYO-AI.md).

+---

 ## Repository Stats